kshitijrajsharma/horizournal/src/content/pages/contact.md

 Feel free to drop me an email at [hug-clicker-lucid@duck.com](mailto:hug-clicker-lucid@duck.com), and I'll do my best to respond as soon as possible.

 **_Social Media:_**
-Connect with me on social media as well.
-You can find contacts below !
+I am not very active in social media , Yet you can connect with me if you like.
+You can find link downstairs !